Skip to main content

 Mosquitoes use visual, thermal, and olfactory stimuli to locate a host.
 Avoid mosquito bites to avoid infection.

-1. Products with 25-35% DEET will provide adequate protection for general circumstances.
-(A 24% concentration will provide protection for about 5 hours) (Study from the New England Journal of Medicine)
+- Wear a bug spray with N, N-diethyl-3-toluamide (DEET) as the major ingredient.
+Concentrations of 5% to 100% are available.
+Products with 25-35% DEET will provide adequate protection for general circumstances (24% concentration will provide protection for about 5 hours according to a study by the New England Journal of Medicine).

-1. Permethrin (a human-made synthetic) should be applied directly to clothing.
-To apply to clothing, spray each side of the fabric (outdoors) for 30 to 45 seconds, just enough to moisten it.
-Allow the garment to dry for 2 to 4 hours before wearing it. ( Annals of Internal Medicine Study)
+- For extra protection in severe circumstances, a combination of permethrin and 35% DEET can be used to provide 99.9% protection.
+Permethrin should be applied directly to clothing.
+To apply to clothing, spray each side of the fabric outdoors for 30 to 45 seconds (just enough to moisten fabric).
+Allow the garment to dry for 2 to 4 hours before wearing it.

-4. Don't wear cologne or perfume
+- Don't wear cologne or perfume.

 Insecticides